 3. Send your pitch to the right person, in the right way

 Great email outreach is also about pitching to the right person exactly how they want to be approached.

-If you’re dealing with a prominent individual that is used to getting a lot of emails and proposals, they might even have a section of their website which explains how they deal with cold emails so be sure to look on their website or social media before you reach out.
+If you’re dealing with a prominent individual that is used to getting a lot of emails and proposals, they might even have a section of their website that explains how they deal with cold emails so be sure to look on their website or social media before you reach out.

 As a travel journalist, I am open to receiving press releases from travel publicists but anybody that is even just faintly familiar with my body of work will be able to tell that I have a preference for warm-weather destinations.

 In fact, my freelance writing portfolio website “about” page literally states that I feel the most at home under the sun.
 Yet, I continuously receive news updates and blurbs about Antarctica trips and winter fashion.

-The right way to win favour with a journalist is by sending them information that is relevant to them and their expertise.
+The right way to win favor with a journalist is by sending them information that is relevant to them and their expertise.